polarisadvisor/.github/profile/README.md

 - Optimize delivery flow to reduce time-to-value.
 - Foster a sustainable, data-informed culture aligned with customer and company goals.

-Polaris,our suite of modeling and measurement  tools built on the open source  [Apache DevLake](https://devlake.apache.org) platform, helps you visualize, model, and manage your system — without software subscription fees.
+Polaris, our suite of modeling and measurement  tools built on the open source  [Apache DevLake](https://devlake.apache.org) platform, helps you visualize, model, and manage your system — without software subscription fees.

 Your business deserves a measurement framework that reflects the unique dynamics of your customers, teams, and purpose.